mrkkrp/markkarpov.com/tutorial/th.md

 ## Example 3: the `file-embed` package

-Finally, in our last example, let's reimplement (in a simplified form) the popular package [`file-embed`][file-embed], which allows us to load the contents of a file and splice them as an `IsString a => a` value (the type of string literals in Haskell in the presence of the `OverloadedStrings` language extension).
+Finally, in our last example, let's reimplement (in a simplified form) the popular [`file-embed`][file-embed] package, which lets us load the contents of a file and splice them as an `IsString a => a` value—the type of string literals in Haskell in the presence of the `OverloadedStrings` language extension.

 If we have this in a `TH.hs` file: